OUDSL/Family_Echo/index.md

 * [Including Your Tree as an HTML iframe on your site](#including-your-tree-as-an-html-iframe-on-your-site)

 ## What is Family Echo?
 Family Echo is a free online website that allows users to make their own family trees.
-One user can have several different family tree projects.
+One user can have several different family tree projects, allowing you to create multiple personal trees or even historical trees for research.

 [Return to Top](#about)